jbeard4/SCION/README.md

 ## Multiple Statechart Instances

-What if we want to , and attach them to DOM nodes manually?

 Here is an example that dynamically creates a new DOM node and state machine instance in response to user events, and connects them together.
 Steps 1-4, mentioned above, only need to be performed once - once the model object is created, multiple statechart instances can be instantiated from it.

 ```html